GavinTian1991/EECE571G_BLOCKCHAIN/README.md

   2. New workspace in Ganache with truffle-config.js under root
   3. truffle compile
   4. truffle migrate --reset
-  5. My abi file is placed in default folder(build/contract), otherwise my truffle can't modify the .json file(don't know why).
-Please copy all the json files into src/contracts after running "migrate"!!!
-Then the App.js can access the contract abi
-  6. type "npm start" under ./client
+  5. type "npm start" under ./client
-  7. Copy first account key from Ganache and import into metamask with new created account
+  6. Copy first account key from Ganache and import into metamask with new created account
-  9. Refresh the page
+  7. Refresh the page
 ## Features
    This Dapp is for straight voting and cumulative voting on the blockchain.

    What is the difference between straight voting and cumulative voting? -> see here[https://tremblylaw.com/cumulative-and-straight-voting-know-the-difference/]

-   So this Dapp can let you choose:

-   1. The voting type
-   2. Number of total shares
-   3. Number of open seats
-   4. Max number of shares per voter
-   5. Voting start date and end date
-   6. Open seats info. modifying start date and end date

-   Also, it has the following functions:
+   Key functions:

-   1. Insert Candidate Information ** Can only be done by deployer **
+   1. Candidate Creation ** Can only be done by deployer **
-   2. Deploy shares to shareholder  ** Can only be done by deployer **
+   2. Share Allocation  ** Can only be done by deployer **
+   3. Vote setting & vote start end date  ** Can only be done by deployer **
+   4. Vote type change  ** Can only be done by deployer **
-   3. Vote for multiple candidate (But you can't exceed the number of open seats, and can't exceed your shares)
+   5. Vote for multiple candidate (But you can't exceed the number of open seats, and can't exceed your shares)
+   6. View personal vote history
+   7. Change personal vote (maximum 3 times)
-   4. Change the your vote (You have 3 chances to change your vote)
+   8. Change the your vote (You have 3 chances to change your vote)
-   5. View your vote
-   6. View the vote of each candidate
+   9. View real-time voting results

 ## Framework
 ### Back-end